 [00:00:35] Steve Gorelik: Thank you so much.
 My name is Steve Gorelik.
 I am a portfolio manager at Firebird Management.
 Firebird Management is probably best known for investing in Eastern European public equities.
 We have been doing it for a little over 25 years, celebrating our 25th anniversary this spring.
 I have been with the firm for 15 years.
-Probably the best thing to say is to give a little bit of history of the firm, and then I can talk a little bit about my background as well.
+Probably the best thing to say is to give a little bit of the history of the firm, and then I can talk a little bit about my background as well.

 The first investments were in Russian voucher privatizations 25 years ago, when the whole Russian economy was valued at somewhere between $6 billion and $9 billion,

 Firebird has been around, as I mentioned, for 25 years.
 The first investments were in Russian voucher privatizations 25 years ago, when the whole Russian economy was valued at somewhere between $6 billion and $9 billion, depending on who you listen to.
-Clearly, the opportunity was there, because you’re talking about a relatively low valuation for what is one-sixth of earth’s surface and everything that comes with it.
+Clearly, the opportunity was there, because you’re talking about a relatively low valuation for what is one-sixth of the earth’s surface and everything that comes with it.

 A number of people from different western countries have realized that the value is there and have proceeded to find ways to buy up these vouchers.
 Soviet citizens received the vouchers but did not understand what they were.
 My parents were those people.

 I’m originally from Belarus, from Eastern Europe.
-To people like my parents, voucher was just a piece of paper that somebody is offering you real money for.
+To people like my parents, a voucher was just a piece of paper that somebody is offering you real money for.
 There was no understanding of what it means to own a share in the company.
-People who came from US or from Europe did understand and they understood the value of the voucher.
+People who came from the US or from Europe did understand and they understood the value of the voucher.

 I have been with the firm for 15 years.
 Before that, I was an operational strategy consultant at Deloitte.
 The operational strategy background is very useful to this day in terms of what I do and how I do it.
-Our investment approach is based on understanding how companies make money and the moats that give them opportunity to earn outsized return.
+Our investment approach is based on understanding how companies make money and the moats that give them the opportunity to earn outsized returns.

 What is also important is how they allocate the capital and what they do to make sure that outsized returns keep on coming.
 It is a core part of what we do and how we look at companies.
-My background as operational strategy consultant is very much relevant to try to understand that aspect.
+My background as an operational strategy consultant is very much relevant to trying to understand that aspect.